widgetfactory/wf-filesystem-sync-content/README.md

 Downloads are available in [Releases](https://github.com/widgetfactory/wf-filesystem-sync-content/releases/).

 ## Installation
-Install using the Joomla Extensions Installer
+Install using the Joomla Extensions Installer and enable after installation.

 https://docs.joomla.org/Installing_an_extension